Lawrence Eugene Brandt

-Lawrence Eugene Brandt (born March 27, 1939) is an American prelate of the Catholic Church.
-He served as bishop of the Diocese of Greensburg in Pennsylvania from 2004 to 2015.
+Lawrence Eugene Brandt (March 27, 1939 – June 8, 2025) was an American Catholic prelate who served as bishop of Greensburg in Pennsylvania from 2004 to 2015.

 Biography

 Early life

 Lawrence Brandt was born on March 27, 1939, in Charleston, West Virginia, the son of Lawrence E. and Priscilla (Purdy) Brandt.
-As a child, Brandt would pretend to celebrate the mass using a small workbench as an altar, Necco Wafers as hosts, and one of his father’s architectural manuals as the lectionary.
+As a child, Brandt would pretend to celebrate the mass using a small workbench as an altar, Necco Wafers as hosts, and one of his father's architectural manuals as the lectionary.
 The family later moved to Lake City, Pennsylvania, where Brandt attended St. John the Evangelist School in Girard, Pennsylvania.
-He then studied at the Pontifical College Josephinum in Columbus, Ohio, for high school and college courses.

-Brandt travelled to Innsbruck, Austria, to study at the University of Innsbruck, obtaining his Doctor of Philosophy degree in 1966.
-He also completed his theological studies at the Pontifical North American College and Pontifical Gregorian University in Rome.
+Deciding to become a priest, Brandt then studied at the Pontifical College Josephinum in Columbus, Ohio, for high school and college courses.Brandt travelled to Innsbruck, Austria, to study at the University of Innsbruck, obtaining his Doctor of Philosophy degree in 1966.
+He completed his theological studies at the Pontifical North American College and Pontifical Gregorian University in Rome.

 Priesthood

 Brandt was ordained to the priesthood by Cardinal James Aloysius Hickey for the Diocese of Erie on December 19, 1969, in St. Peter's Basilica in Rome.
-Brandt then attended the Pontifical Ecclesiastical Academy, and entered the Vatican Diplomatic Service in 1973, serving in Madagascar, Germany, Ecuador, and Algeria In 1974, Pope Paul VI named Brandt as chaplain of his holiness with the title of monsignor.
+Brandt then attended the Pontifical Ecclesiastical Academy and entered the Vatican Diplomatic Service in 1973, serving in Madagascar, Germany, Ecuador, and Algeria.
+In 1974, Pope Paul VI named Brandt as chaplain of his holiness with the title of monsignor.

 In 1981, Brandt left the diplomatic service for family reasons and returned to Pennsylvania.
 He went back to Rome in 1983 to obtain his Doctor of Canon Law degree from the Pontifical Lateran University, audited by Cardinal Tarcisio Bertone.
 Brandt also studied at the University of Paris in France and the University of Florence in Italy.

 In 1984, Brandt was incardinated into the Diocese of Erie, where he served as vice-chancellor.
-In 1985, he was appointed assistant chancellor and resident chaplain of Gannondale Residential Center for Girls, a residential facility for victims of violence and abuse.
-In 1991, Brandt was named by the Vatican as honorary prelate of his holiness.
-In 1998, he left Gannondale to became pastor of St. Hedwig Parish in Erie, Pennsylvania.
+In 1985, he was appointed assistant chancellor and resident chaplain of Gannondale Residential Center for Girls, a residential facility in Erie for victims of violence and abuse.
+In 1991, the Vatican named Brandt a honorary prelate of his holiness.
+In 1998, he left Gannondale to become pastor of St. Hedwig Parish in Erie.
 He later served as pastor at Christ the King Parish in Dunbar, West Virginia, and Sacred Heart Parish in Charleston, West Virginia.

 Bishop of Greensburg

-On January 2, 2004, Pope John Paul II appointed Brandt as the fourth bishop of the Diocese of Greensburg.
+On January 2, 2004, Pope John Paul II appointed Brandt as the fourth bishop of Greensburg.
 He received his episcopal consecration at Blessed Sacrament Cathedral in Greensburg on March 4, 2004, from Cardinal Justin Rigali, with Bishops Anthony Bosco and Donald Trautman serving as co-consecrators.
-In 2010, Brandt established the Diocesan Poverty Relief Fund for direct aid to the poor in the diocese.
+In 2010, Brandt established the diocesan Poverty Relief Fund for direct aid to the poor.

-On June 3, 2014, Brandt and the diocese sued the U.S. Department of Health and Human Service over a provision in the Affordable Care Act that required certain religious institutions to provide contraceptive coverage in employer health insurance plans.
+On June 3, 2014, Brandt and the diocese sued the U.S. Department of Health and Human Service over a provision in the 2010 Affordable Care Act that required certain religious institutions to provide contraceptive coverage in employer health insurance plans.
 The suit characterized this provision as an infringement on religious liberty.